-Greatest Night updated 17 May 2019 for fundraising progress
+Greatest Night updated 13 June 2019 for progress on design and fundraising

 Caversham and District Residents Association and Reading Civic Society are working together to develop a richly illustrated panel, telling the story of William Marshal, who died in Caversham 800 years ago on the 14th May.
 He was one of the most influential figures in Medieval England and was regarded as the Greatest Knight whoever lived.